msdsk/css-system/README.md

 ## Usage

-To install the package, run `npm install scaffold-css`.
+To install the package, run `npm install @thisisdeploy/scaffold-css`.
 Handle it with the tool of your choice, like webpack, to compile it to `.css`, preferably minimizing it to drop the comments (for example with [cssnano](https://www.npmjs.com/package/cssnano-webpack-plugin)).
 You can also just download the files directly from GitHub and drop them into your project, modifying as needed.

 ## Documentation